 What about traffic school?

-District Court does not allow Traffic School as an alternative disposition to your traffic citation.
+District Court does not allow traffic school as an alternative disposition to your traffic ticket.
 However, you may qualify to have your traffic infraction deferred.
-See "Can I Keep My Traffic Ticket 'Off My Record'?" for more information.
+Click here and read about "Deferrals" for more information.

 What if I cannot afford to pay the penalty in full?

 Click here to request either a mitigation hearing or a contested hearing.